 Company has completed or waived the right to inspection.

+The Company has issued the Authorization to Interconnect.

 Company Right of Inspection.
 Within ten (10) Business Days after receipt of the Certificate of Completion, the Company may, upon reasonable notice and at a mutually convenient time, conduct an inspection of the Facility to ensure that all equipment has been appropriately installed and that all electrical connections have been made in accordance with the Interconnection Tariff.
 The Company has the right to disconnect the Facility in the event of improper installation or failure to return Certificate of Completion.
 If the Company does not inspect in 10 days or by mutual agreement of the Parties, the Witness Test is deemed waived.

 Safe Operations and Maintenance.
 The Interconnecting Customer shall be fully responsible to operate, maintain, and repair the Facility.